DProcrastinator/DProcrastinator/README.md

 - ⚡ Fun fact:... **I am full with it lets not write here**

-## 🚀 Languages and Tools I know and i will be learning:
+## 🚀 Languages and Tools I know And I Will Be Learning:

 <p align="center">
     <a href="https://docs.microsoft.com/en-us/dotnet/csharp/" target="_blank"> <img src="https://img.icons8.com/color/48/000000/c-sharp-logo.png"/></a>